monasca/monasca-docker/README.md

 - The base image used Ubuntu 14.04.

 # Todo
+- For the monasca/openstack image
+  - Add in the agent to this box.
+  - Add in other services beside just horizon and keystone
 - Fix the variable loading order so you don't have to modify site.yml to set vars
 - I need to open up the various admin ports for the services.
 - In Ansible 1.8 it will begin to support a custom registry, add support to my playbook.